titumozammel/5r-cascade-framework/README.md

 ### 11. MEASURE

-Measure capacity release, protection, recovery, redirection, application, execution, and outcomes.
+Measure capacity release, protection, recovery where applicable, redirection, application, execution, and outcomes.

 ### 12. REDIRECT

-Deliberately apply released capacity.
+Deliberately apply released capacity toward a defined purpose.

 ### 13. LEARN & REPEAT

 Use evidence from the intervention to identify the next high-leverage recurring demand.

-### Quick Form
+## Quick Form

 **IDENTIFY → DIAGNOSE → CONTEXTUALIZE → QUESTION → 5R → PROTECT → REDIRECT → APPLY → EXECUTE → LEARN**

+This is an implementation pathway, not a claim that all organizational interventions must follow every step in exactly the same order.

 ---